GR20 Hiking Guide: All You Need to Know About the Toughest Trek in Europe

 GR20-Corsica-Andy-Cochrane-2

-Getting to the GR20
+Getting to the GR20 Trail

 There isn’t an easy way to get to the start or the end of the GR20.
 The route begins in Calenzana and finishes in Conca (or the opposite, if you hike from south to north) and neither town is large enough to have a train station or buses, so you’ll need to use a mix of transportation to hike the GR20.

 The first step is just getting to the island.
 Corsica has four airports that run daily flights from mainland Europe, not to mention ferries to mainland France and Italy.
-Coming from the States, we opted to fly to Calvi and take a short cab ride to Calenzana, which in total took a full day of travel from home.
+Coming from the States, we opted to fly to Calvi (Bastia airport is another popular option) and take a short cab ride to Calenzana, which in total took a full day of travel from home.
 Before starting the trail the next morning, we dropped our suitcases off at Cinto Transport, a luggage shuttle service, who transported them to the end of the trail while we were hiking.
 I’d highly recommend this, regardless of your days on the trail.

 Returning to Calvi after the trek isn't straightforward either.
 There are trains in the north half of the island but not in the south.
-There are bus lines between the main cities, Porto-Vecchio, Ajaccio, Bastia, and Calvi, but their schedules are hard to find online and subject to change.
+There are bus lines between the main cities, Porto Vecchio, Ajaccio, Bastia, and Calvi, but their schedules are hard to find online and subject to change.
 We found them easier to navigate in person, but still took a full day to get back to Calvi, with windy roads and multiple bus swaps.

 GR20-Corsica-Andy-Cochrane-3

 The GR20 is well marked with red and white blazes painted onto rocks every couple hundred feet.
 The most challenging navigation is in the alpine, while you are jumping, crawling, and balancing over large boulders.
 Heavy rain, fog, and other bad weather–which is common in Corsica–will make these sections even harder.
-Therefore, it’s smart to have offline maps downloaded on your phone before you start hiking (or analog paper maps, if that’s your thing).
-We ended up not needing our phones often, but in a few crucial spots they came in quite handy, especially on the alternate routes.

 Cell Service & Communication